Question

 Verbal

-Your end users call your listed phone number, listen to options in an IVR phone tree, and after hearing the message below, press a key in the IVR tree.
+End users call your listed phone number, listen to options in an interactive voice response (IVR) menu, and after they hear the message below, they press a key in the IVR.

 As part of our service, we can send you automated monthly text alerts about your Acme account payment activity.
 You'll receive two messages per month.
 Message and data rates may apply based on your mobile phone plan.
 For help, reply HELP to any text, or to opt-out, reply STOP.
 View our Mobile Terms of Service at https://acme.com/terms and our Privacy Statement at https://acme.com/privacy.
 Press 1 if you want this service.